Air Rifle and Air Pistol group meets the second and fourth Thursday of each month in the clubhouse from 5:30 PM - 8:00 PM.

 The June Membership Meeting is an Officer Elections Meeting.

-Lunch will be provided - sign up is mandatory in order to ensure enough food is available.
+If you wish to enjoy the Lunch that is provided - sign up is mandatory in order to ensure enough food is available.
+Last day to sign up for the meal is Wednesday, June 10, 2026.

 The clubhouse will be in use ALL DAY during this event.